 What type of business qualifies for inclusion in our supplier diversity program?

-We welcome all competitive suppliers to support our many requirements at Raytheon Technologies.
+We welcome all competitive suppliers to support our many requirements at RTX.
 To participate in our supplier diversity program you must be certified or qualified as a small and/or diverse supplier.
 Our diverse supply chain enables us to be agile, innovative and cost-competitive as we work together to solve problems and develop solutions addressing our customers' greatest challenges.
 As a result, we are looking for suppliers who are cost competitive, capable and consistently able to meet or exceed expectations.

 What certifications are necessary to participate in our supplier diversity program?

-As prime contractors to the U.S. Government, Raytheon Technologies satisfies the Small Business Administration’s (SBA) certification and Federal Acquisition Regulations (FAR) requirements.
+As prime contractors to the U.S. Government, RTX satisfies the Small Business Administration’s (SBA) certification and Federal Acquisition Regulations (FAR) requirements.
 If a small business is located in a HUBZone, that company must be certified through the SBA in order for us to demonstrate compliance with the FAR.
 Small businesses, woman-owned small businesses, veteran-owned small businesses or service-disabled veteran-owned small businesses, and small disadvantaged businesses can self-certify their size and designation on the U.S. SBA System for Award Management.

 How do I get SBA certified?